Kietnehi/Test-Model-In-Github/README.md

 ## 🤖 Repository Purpose

-This repository is created to **test and experiment with multiple open-source projects on GitHub** related to:
+This repository is used to **test and experiment with various open-source projects on GitHub** related to:

-- 🧠 Artificial Intelligence (AI)
+- Artificial Intelligence (AI)
-- 📊 Machine Learning (ML)
+- Machine Learning (ML)
-- 🔬 Deep Learning (DL)
+- Deep Learning (DL)
-- 🎙️ Speech, Audio and Voice AI

-The main goal of this repository is learning, research, and hands-on experimentation with modern AI models.
+The main purpose of this repository is for learning, research, and hands-on experimentation with modern AI models.

 ## 🎙️ Tested Models